yuanqing/charming/README.md

 > [Lettering.js](https://github.com/davatron5000/Lettering.js) in vanilla JavaScript.

-- Optionally changing the inserted DOM element (defaults to `span`), or changing or removing the class prefix (defaults to `char`)
+- Supports changing the inserted DOM element (defaults to `span`), or changing or removing the class prefix (defaults to `char`)
-- Optionally pass in a regular expression to change how the contents of the element are wrapped
+- Supports passing in a regular expression to control how the contents of the element are wrapped
-- 0.66 KB minified, or 0.43 KB minified and gzipped
+- 0.43 KB gzipped

 ## Usage